“Therefore let us, as many as are mature, have this mind; and if in anything you think otherwise, God will reveal even this to you.”

 It takes some Christians 30 years to grow into maturity.
 Others reach spiritual adulthood in just a few years.
 We have all seen new Christians who have been believers for only a few months outstrip others who have been Christians for decades.
 All along the highway, Christians are pegged by God for their progress toward their destination of maturity.

 If a baby does not increase in weight and length after a few weeks, something is stunting its growth.
 Lack of nourishment is likely the cause.
-Christians stunt their growth due to a lack of subsistence.
+Christians stunt their development due to a lack of subsistence.
 They may not know the grace of Christ.
 Their knowledge of Jesus the Lord is embryonic and undeveloped:

 “But grow in the grace and knowledge of our Lord and Savior Jesus Christ.”
 (2 Pet.
 3:18)